EU joins global battle against Trump tariff onslaught - Journal du Cameroun

 The US imposed the tariffs in March, but gave Canada and the EU — the biggest sources of foreign aluminum and steel for the US — a grace period that ended at midnight Thursday.

-Trump’s decision drew furious responses from Canadian President Justin Trudeau, German Chancellor Angela Merkel and French President Emmanuel Macron.
+Trump’s decision had already drawn furious responses from Canada’s Trudeau, German Chancellor Angela Merkel and French President Emmanuel Macron.

 The EU is preparing to slap tariffs on US products including bourbon, motorcycles and blue jeans worth up to 2.8 billion euros ($3.3 billion).